rootkovska/rootkovska.github.io/speaking.md

 1. As a matter of principle, I shouldn't travel to countries whose official laws are in stark contrast with my personal believes and values.
-This includes e.g. all the countries that infringe constitutional rights I was born with, But in practice I care only about not being personally subject to any risk by local laws.
+This includes e.g. all the countries that infringe constitutional rights I was born with, but in practice I care only about not being personally subject to any risk by local laws.

 Tips & Tricks